Definition and Examples of a Niche Market

-A Niche Market Can Be the Key to Small Business Success
+A Niche Market Can Be Key to Small Business Success

-There are a number of benefits to targeting a niche market, including:
+There are a number of benefits to targeting a niche market:

-- Reduced competition - other small businesses may not be aware of your particular niche market, and large businesses won't want to bother with it.
-(Be aware that this is usually not a long-term condition; once one business has established a profitable niche, others are normally quick to move in and if it's profitable enough bigger businesses will take notice.)
+- Reduced competition: Small businesses may not be cognizant of a particular niche market, and large businesses may not want to bother with it.
+Be aware that this is usually not a long-term condition; once one business has established and vetted a profitable niche, others will be quick to move in.

-- Gaining expertise - becoming known as the specialist in a particular product or service makes your business more likely to be recommended to others by customers (and even other businesses).
-Customers are always looking for businesses that excel in their area of need.
+- Providing Expertise: Becoming known as the specialist in a particular product or service makes a business more likely to be recommended by its customers.

-- Establishing a toehold - solidifying a position in a particular market can enable a business to expand its wares into the larger market
+- Establishing a Toehold: Solidifying a position in a niche market can help a business confidently expand their offering into new, broader markets.

 Examples of Niche Markets